-In February 2022, as a result of Baytex's significantly improved financial position, we announced an intent to allocate approximately 25% of annual free cash flow to direct shareholder returns through a share buyback with the remainder of free cash flow continuing to be allocated to debt reduction.
+In February 2022, as a result of Baytex's significantly improved financial position, we announced an intent to allocate approximately 25% of annual free cash flow(2) to direct shareholder returns through a share buyback with the remainder of free cash flow continuing to be allocated to debt reduction.

 On April 1, 2022 we amended our Credit Facilities to, among other things, extend the term by two years to April 2026 and increase the aggregate principal amount available thereunder to US\$850 million.
-See "Description of Capital Structure - Credit Facilities".

 On May 2, 2022 we announced the approval of an NCIB allowing us to purchase up to 56,300,143 Common Shares during the 12-month period commencing May 9, 2022 and ending May 8, 2023.
 During the year ended December 31, 2022 we repurchased 24.3 million Common Shares at an average price of \$6.54 per Common Share.
-In connection with the NCIB, we entered into entered into an automatic share purchase plan with RBC Dominion Securities Inc. ("RBC") allowing RBC to purchase Common Shares under the NCIB when the Corporation would ordinarily not be permitted to purchase Common Shares due to regulatory restrictions and customary self-imposed blackout periods.
+In connection with the NCIB, we entered into entered into an automatic share purchase plan with RBC Dominion Securities Inc. ("RBC") allowing RBC to purchase Common Shares due to regulatory restrictions and customary self-imposed blackout periods.

-On June 1, 2022 we redeemed and canceled our remaining US\$200 million of June 2024 Notes.
+On June 1, 2022 we redeemed and canceled our remaining US\$200 million of 2024 Notes.
 During the year we also made open market repurchases of US\$90 million of 2027 Notes.

 Effective November 4, 2022 the Board of Directors appointed Mr. Eric Greager to the position of President and Chief Executive Officer and as a Director, replacing Mr. LaFehr.
-Mr. LaFehr concurrently resigned as a Director, but remained as Advisor to the Board and Chief Executive Officer until February of 2023.
+Mr. LaFehr concurrently resigned as a Director, but remained as an advisor to the Board and to the President and Chief Executive Officer until February of 2023.

-On November 17, 2022 Baytex announced that Mr. Chad Kalmakoff was promoted to Chief Financial Officer of the Corporation from his previous position of Vice President, Finance, replacing Mr. Rodney Gray.
+On November 17, 2022 we announced that Mr. Chad Kalmakoff was promoted to Chief Financial Officer of the Corporation from his previous position of Vice President, Finance, replacing Mr. Rodney Gray.
 Mr. Rodney Gray concurrently resigned as Executive Vice President and Chief Financial Officer.

 On December 7, 2022 we announced our anticipated 2023 exploration and development expenditures range of \$575-650 million designed to generate average annual production of 86,000-89,000 boe/d.
-We also announced that once the Corporation's net debt decreased to \$800 million we would increase direct shareholder returns to 50% of free cash flow and an ultimate debt target.
+We also announced that once the Corporation's net debt(1) decreased to \$800 million we would increase direct shareholder returns to 50% of free cash flow(2) and an ultimate debt target.